 What is the main point of the Gospel of Luke?

 Luke’s Gospel is clearly written for Gentile converts: it traces Christ’s genealogy, for example, back to Adam, the “father” of the human race rather than to Abraham, the father of the Jewish people.
 The date and place of composition are uncertain, but many date the Gospel to 63–70 ce, others somewhat later.

 What was Luke’s relationship to Jesus?

 Luke was a physician and possibly a Gentile.
 He was not one of the original 12 Apostles but may have been one of the 70 disciples appointed by Jesus (Luke 10).
 He also may have accompanied St. Paul on his missionary journeys.

-How is Jesus portrayed in the Gospel of Mark?
+How is Jesus portrayed in the Gospel of John?

-What is the main message of the Gospel?
+What is the book of Luke about summary?